medopaw/uruk/README.md

 Of course you can edit `default.conf` directly and include changes and submit to git commit and share with other developers.

-## Known Issues

-### Source rc/profile During Installation

-Sometimes we need to source rc/profile during installation.
-Right now Uruk can't handle this correctly.

-e.g. After `rbenv init`, reloading is needed.
-For now we need to install rbenv and then install ruby separately, otherwise `rbenv` won't be found when installing ruby.

-In `custom.conf` you should write `rbenv ruby` instead of `ruby` to avoid this.

 ## Under the Hood

 For every install target (i.e. python, ruby), Uruk decides which install script(s) should be run first by retrieving name(s) from: